 - Put two children in charge of filling water pots and placing them on the tables

 - Two children sort out brushes as outlined above.

 - Two children place the required number of paper plates on each desk

-- Four children take one colour each and are responsible for putting that colour on the paper plate.
+- Appoint four children to take one colour each and are responsible for putting that colour on the paper plate.

 - Two children put out the paper.

 You would have to decide if your children are old enough to take on these responsibilities.
 However, this can be chaos if all the children try to do this at the same time.
 You’ll have to train them to follow the above plan in sequence.
 It will take time and effort on your part, but when you’ve got them organised you’ll be surprised how quickly an art lesson can be set up.

 The end of the lesson the same principles apply.
 You could have the same monitors or appoint different ones.
 I would suggest the following:

 - Every child remains seated unless they have a job to do.